isabella232/adobeio-codelabs-alarms/lessons/lesson1.md

       generic:
         function: actions/generic/index.js
         runtime: 'nodejs:12'
-        inputs:
-          LOG_LEVEL: debug
-        annotations:
-          final: true
 ```

 In order to test the action, you could execute `aio app deploy` in the VSCode terminal.
 Once the deployment is finished, run `aio rt action invoke your-app-name/generic`, and then verify its result and logs using `aio rt activation get ID` and `aio rt activation logs ID` (`ID` is available in the output of the invoke command earlier).
+Below is an extract of result from the activation info.

 ![activation-get](assets/activation-get.png)